 One of the most common elements in Greek and Roman art, the meander symbol is a linear geometric pattern commonly used as a decorative band on pottery, mosaic floors, sculptures, and buildings.
 It is one of the most used patterns throughout human history, but where does it come from and what does it symbolize?

-The symbol pre-dates the Hellene period, as it was used abundantly in decorative arts back in Paleolithic and Neolithic periods.
+Although we call it the Greek Key, the symbol pre-dates the Hellenistic period, as it was used abundantly in decorative arts back in Paleolithic and Neolithic periods.
 In fact, the oldest found examples are ornaments from Mezin (Ukraine) that date back to about 23,000 B.C.

 The meander symbol can also be traced back to many early civilizations, including Mayan, Etruscan, Egyptian, Byzantine, and ancient Chinese.
 It was a favorite decorative motif during and after the 4th dynasty in Egypt, decorating the temples and tombs.
-It was also discovered on Mayan carvings and ancient Chinese sculptures.
+Archaeologists have also discovered it on Mayan carvings and ancient Chinese sculptures.

 In 1977, archeologists found the meander symbol on the tomb of Philip II of Macedon, the father of Alexander the Great.
 An ivory ceremonial shield with a complex Greek key pattern was one of the numerous artifacts found in his tomb.

 The Romans incorporated the meander symbol into their architecture, including the colossal Temple of Jupiter—and later to the St. Peter’s Basilica.

 During the 18th century, the meander symbol became highly popular in artwork and architecture in Europe, due to the renewed interest in classical Greece.
 The meander symbol signified Greek style and taste and was used as a decorative motif.

 Although the meander pattern has been used in various cultures, it’s closely associated with the Greeks due to their excessive use of this motif.

 What Does the Meander Symbol Mean?